 Lecturer at Shanghai School of Arts and Crafts 1988

-ART WORKSHOPS 2019-2020: Wollongong Art Gallery, Peacock Gallery Sydney, Sydney, Wollongong University, Macquarie University, Art Atrium Gallery Sydney, Newcastle Art School TAFE NSW, 541 Art Space Chinatown Sydney, and University of Sydney, Blacktown Arts Centre, Wollongong Art Gallery and Oakley 101 Artists Society.
+ART WORKSHOPS 2019-2021: Wollongong Art Gallery, Peacock Gallery Sydney, Wollongong University, Macquarie University, Art Atrium Gallery Sydney, Newcastle Art School TAFE NSW, 541 Art Space Chinatown Sydney, University of Sydney, Blacktown Arts Centre, Wollongong Art Gallery and Oakley 101 Artists Society.

 Artist in Residency